 Most vinyl comes in 12″ sheets, or you can buy it by the roll in different lengths.

-But sometimes it better to order from a company that only deals in vinyl.
+That’s why it’s better to order from a company that only deals in vinyl.
 The quality can be better and you can sign up to get notified of sales.

 Grab The Vinyl Guide Cheat Sheet